ZhangGang00/faserTracker/README.md

 ```
 source make.sh  # sources `set_up_environment.sh`
 ```
-to set up the environment and compile the `faser_tracker` package.
+to set up the environment and compile the `faserTracker` package.

-If the above completes successfully, `faser_tracker` should be installed and you should be taken to the `faser_tracker_run` directory, where you can run
+If the above completes successfully, `faserTracker` should be installed and you should be taken to the `faserTracker_run` directory, where you can run
 ```
 ./bin/find_tracks -i FILENAME [other flags]  # or just `find_tracks [flags]`
 ```